Gio200023/Gio200023/README.md

 -----------------
 * 🌍  I'm based in Leiden, The Netherlands
 * ✉️  You can contact me at [lunardigiovanni@icloud.com](mailto:lunardigiovanni@icloud.com)
-* 🧠  Studying at Leiden University
+* 🧠  Studying Computer Science: Advanced and Computing Systems at Leiden University

 ## Skills